kasselhingee/lacunaritycovariance/cran-comments.md

-Fixed randomness that caused a test failed.
+Fixed issue causing the note on CRAN's check page: an unanchored link.

-The note in windows checks relates to a URL that has always been in the DESCRIPTION.
-The URL works on usual browsers.
+Also fixed a randomness issue that caused a test failed a few versions ago.